 Are you considering building a beach home so that you can have a relaxing area as your primary residence or a great vacation spot for your family?
 Beach homes are a great investment and offer stunning views as well as plenty of outdoor activities.
 However, there are special circumstances that you must consider before building your home.
 Here at K.E.
-Braza, we want to help you build the best beach home possible, and that means knowing the coastline building codes, what foundation repair is best for beach homes, and many other coastal construction factors to consider.
+Braza, we want to help you build the best beach home possible, and that means knowing the coastline building codes, what advanced foundation repair is best for beach homes, and many other coastal construction factors to consider.
 Check out the 8 tips we have outlined below that will help you get a better idea of what’s in store for you when building on the coast:

 - ASCE 24-05 – Often used in conjunction with IBC Section 1612.4.
-This regulation states that coastal building foundation must be constructed of materials that are flood-resistant and designed to withstand all flood forces.
+This regulation states that coastal building foundations must be constructed of materials that are flood-resistant and designed to withstand all flood forces.

 - IBC Section 1603.1.6 – Construction documents must list all information regarding flood conditions and proper elevations.